 Kinder Beauty Box is a new vegan and cruelty-free beauty box that sends makeup, hair care, skincare, and accessories!
 Each box will have a value of $65+ and a portion of sales will go to animal rights and environmental causes.
 The box was compassionately curated by Daniella Monet (from Nickelodeon’s Victorious) and Evanna Lynch (Harry Potter’s Luna Lovegood).
 All Kinder Beauty Box products are guaranteed to be 100% vegan and cruelty-free.
 Kinder Beauty Box is $24.99 a month, but the price drops to $19.95 a box when you sign up for 12 boxes.

-DEAL: Get a BONUS item with your first box!
-Use coupon code HELLO.
+DEAL: Get $5 off your first box!
+Use coupon code HELLO5.

 The presentation was simple, with a card on top and shredded paper squiggles to keep everything cushioned.

 The inside of the card had each item listed along with the suggested retail price, a website for more info, and a brief description.

 Everything in the February 2019 box!

 Eldora False Eyelashes (£7, about $9 USD) First off we have some false lashes!
 I have never worn lashes before but both of my daughters wear them, one for dance team and the other for every day!

 The back had some brief instructions and the ingredients in the lash adhesive.